Michaell99/JenkinsLibs/README.md

 please note you may need to set up your jenkins in a certain way in order to use them.

-I will add scripts from time to time and small guides how to use them.
+I will add scripts from time to time and small guides explaining how to use them.